NxPKG/khulnasoft-docs/content/support/Firewall/Learn more/Configuring Token Authentication.md

 To configure Token Authentication:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account and domain.
 2. Go to **Security** > **WAF** > **Custom rules**.
 5. Select **Create rule**.
 6. Select **Edit expression** above **Expression Preview** to switch to the Expression Preview editor.